particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 - Any product whose devices use more than {{freeTierDataOperationsUnit}} data operations, or large amount of cellular data.

-- You can continue to have free tier products as long as they are within the free tier limits.
-In fact, each member of your organization still has a free tier sandbox that they can use for personal and development devices and do not add your growth plan bill.
+- You can continue to have free plan products as long as they are within the free plan limits.
+In fact, each member of your organization still has a free plan sandbox that they can use for personal and development devices and do not add your growth plan bill.

 {{top}}